 The 4 Cs

-The appraoch to growth was to build a bootcamp program to train new Product Managers.
+The approach to growth was to build a boot camp program to train new Product Managers.
 Alia’s story was a story of reminders to take a lean approach, shorten feedback loops and prioritise ruthlessly.

 I’d be interested to see whether peer to peer learning structures like Communities of Practice might help in these scenarios, especially in such an emerging and confusing discipline like Product Management.